 If you follow the Chinese pu-erh tea market you will spot that the dry stored teas are generally more expensive / higher rated than wet stored teas.
 We believe that reason being for that is what we mention in our article.

-As would African, when temperature drops down to 0C , would complain about extra cold winter, yet the Siberian would jump out wearing T-shirt “finally spring is here!”.
-And therefore I wouldn’t dare to claim where is the barrier between wet and dry ( we label our puerh as dry stored due to the Kunming standard were we are based ) , also what is the right humidity for the “real” pu-erh tea.
+I wouldn’t dare to claim where is the barrier between wet and dry ( we label our puerh as dry stored due to the Kunming standard were we are based ) , also what is the right humidity for the “real” pu-erh tea.
 Some vendors or puerh drinkers do so.
 Naturally defending their own interests or habits of drinking.
-The fact , that places like GZ, HK, TW or Malaysia ( all humid environment ) which have the longer pu-erh tea drinking / purchasing / storing history than Kunming , puts the wet storage in position as the real pu-erh storage.
+The fact , that places like GZ, HK, TW or Malaysia ( all humid environment ) which have the longer pu-erh tea drinking / purchasing / storing history than Kunming , puts their storage in position as the right pu-erh storage.
 Yet ,the market is changing based on demand.
-More and more pu-erh tea drinkers , especially beginners or green tea lovers are getting interested in young or semi aged dry stored sheng puerhs due to the aspects which wet stored ones can not offer.
+More and more pu-erh tea drinkers , especially beginners or green tea lovers are getting interested in young or semi aged sheng puerhs stored in drier conditions than traditional, due to the certain aspects which traditional storage can not offer.
 One of them is closer and familiar taste , or lets say, more recognizable / understandable ( differences mentioned above ) .

 We can judge only from Kunming market perspective and our very personal experience ( we do not put our selves into the ultimate research institute ) when drinking tea in various tea shops, yet not making marking up any particular numbers .
 There is more mislabeling / false origin claims here than age claims simply because it’s more obvious to spot difference between 5 or 10 years old dry stored tea and not many people are in favor of “dead leaf” coming from Guangzhou wholesale tea market anyway.
 So only specific vendors are in business here with so claimed 80’s puerh.
 Yet, mostly sold out of Kunming claimed as KM storage. ( more in Fake Tea ) .
 It is hard for us to say the situation in Guangzhou, but what we know from friends doing the business there , it’s quite “messy” as well.
 Lots of stuff apparently also going to Malaysia and Taiwan for re-selling as and authentic (TW or Mal) storage.